binalyze/n8n-nodes-binalyze-air/README.md

 Before using this node, you need to configure your Binalyze AIR credentials:

+### Step 1: Create AIR API Key

+1. Go to AIR > Integrations > API Tokens > Add New
+	* Provide a Token Name
+	* Select an Organization
+	* Select a Role
+	* Define Expiration time
+2. Click Save button, and copy the token as you will not be able to see it again
+3. Click 'I got the token' button

+### Step 2: Create AIR Credentials on your n8n instance

 1. In n8n, go to Settings → Credentials
 2. Add a new credential for "Binalyze AIR API"
 3. Enter your AIR instance URL and API token

 ## Supported Resources

-This node provides comprehensive coverage of Binalyze AIR's API with 145+ operations across 18 resources.
+This node provides comprehensive coverage of Binalyze AIR's features listed below:

 ### Acquisitions
 Manage evidence acquisition profiles and tasks.